thoughtbot/apprenticeship/onboarding-packet.md

 place to learn something, as well as to practice your public speaking by submitting a talk.
 Speaking at boston.rb is great practice since it's a smallish, friendly audience, and it gives your resume a nice bump.

+# Get a Job

+One of our goals is to help you land a developer/designer job at the end of your apprenticeship.

+Your entire third month is focused on finding a job.
+Chad Pytel will meet with you at the beginning of your third month to discuss your options and help you find employers.
+While you will still be learning, the emphasis is more on employment.

+We prefer that the first two months, conversely, are focused on learning and not finding employment.

+## Preparing for interviews

+### What to expect in a technical job interview

+Technical interviews are a different breed of evaluation and should be approached in a specific fashion.
+You should expect normal interview questions about education, hobbies, interests, and motivation for changes.
+You should also expect to submit a portfolio of work and do some in-person coding/design.

+### Preparing Your Portfolio

+Every company will expect you to share some code samples as part of their application process.
+These take a long time to develop so consider building these up over the course of your apprenticship.

+Guidelines For Developers:
+* Code samples should be *entirely* your own work
+* Some good ideas are at [RubyQuiz](http://www.rubyquiz.com).
+This goes without saying, but don't use the published answers (or look at them).
+* Smaller is easier to digest
+* Pay extra attention to getting formatting right
+* Make sure you've got tests for everything
+* Mock external services like Twitter/GitHub using ShamRack or VCR
+* Make sure your commit history is clean e.g. no typos, no "wip" etc
+* Demonstrate use of feature branches and merging, even if it's just you

+Questions You Will Get on Your Ruby Code Sample:
+* What do you like about your code sample?
+Why?
+* What would you change and why?

+### Preparing for Technical Interviews

+Technical interviews will run the gamut from very esoteric to very specific.
+You should be prepared for all of it.

+Some general guidelines:
+* Show up 15 minutes early for the interview.
+If you show up late without an extraordinary reason, you are wasting their time and should expect to get sent home.
+* Clean it up.
+Developers don't dress well, but if you put on a shirt and maybe a jacket, it shows you care what the interviewee thinks of you.
+* You should care about specific choices and demonstrate reasoning to support them
+* Conversely, you should also be flexible and open minded when considering other's opinions, not combatative or dogmatic.
+* Say so if you don't know the answer, but then try to reason through what might be an answer or where you would find it.
+* You should research the company and your interviewer deeply.
+Know their online presence, read through their public code, and read up on their tweets.
+Bring any of this up in conversation casually wherever appropriate.
+Don't force it and be a weirdo.
+* Prepare some good questions for when they ask you for them.
+Good questions are not generic or open-ended, demonstrate critical thinking about something they do, understanding of their product/competitors, or are otherwise thoughtful.

+Some questions to expect during a developer interview:
+* What's your favorite gem?
+* If you could remove one feature from Ruby, what would it be?
+* Sample SQL questions like "Given Tables XYZ, how would you select A's but not B's?"
+* What editor do you use?
+What are it's advantages and disadvantages?
+* What causes brittle tests?
+* What is a stub/mock/fake?
+When would you use each one?

+### How to Reach Out to Companies

+Wherever possible, you should have someone you know introduce you to to a company.
+It gets you out of the pile of resumes/submissions and puts a credible face on your candidacy.

+Everyone will ask you what apprentice.io is about.
+Prepare a 2-3 sentence description of what it's like.

+A good email should be short and to the point.
+"Hey, I'm an apprentice at thoughtbot and getting prepared to look for a job as a developer/designer.
+I'm a big fan of your company because of XYZ concrete reasons.
+If you have some time to meet or speak on the phone, I'd love to ask you some questions about your company."

+### Networking

+Networking is probably the most important key to success for every single job.
+If you network consistently and present yourself as a helpful, honest person, jobs and opportunities will come flowing to you.

+Basics of Networking:
+* Do it purposelessly - get to know people when you don't need anything from them, then get in touch with them when you do.
+* Do it frequently - try to get out and do one thing per week where you meet random people.
+* Get comfortable telling your story.
+"So what do you do?" is the #1 question.
+Respond in a positive, short way.
+* If you don't have anything to talk about with someone, keep asking the other person questions.
+* Use "Well I'm going to go get a drink" whenever you don't feel like talking anymore to someone.
+* Email *everyone* you get a card from to say hey and glad you met them.
+* Give your card out liberally.
+If you don't have one, get some made.
+* Networking is also about helping people.
+If you know two people who should meet, introduce them.
+* Stay in touch.
+If an article reminds you of someone or you think they would find it interesting, send it to them.
+* Set up periodic reminders to prompt you to get in touch with people you like and who can be helpful to you.
+Every 2-3 months is appropriate.
+Try [followup.cc](http://followup.cc)
+* Everyone will take a coffee meeting with you.
+Ask them.

+If you don't know anyone at a company of interest, you should get to know them before you apply.

+Find people in common using LinkedIn or asking your colleagues. thoughtbot has firends all over - it's likely someone at the company knows someone at the company you're looking at.

+### Evaluating Potential Employers

+Some things to think about:
+* Product shop vs. Development Consultants - very different jobs.
+* Recent turnover
+* Good feeling and positive attitude from interviewers
+* Refreshed-looking interviewers
+* Culture of learning/teaching
+* Test-driven culture.
+This signals high-quality code

 # Improve apprentice.io